Resolving the Complex Evolution of a Supermassive Black Hole Triplet in a Cosmological Simulation: Numerical Simulations

 \subsection{Hydrodynamics and Feedback}

 Contrary to our earlier \ketju{} studies, the simulations presented here also include a gas component and both stellar and BH feedback.
-The hydrodynamics are modeled using the modern SPHGal smoothed particle hydrodynamics (SPH) implementation \citep{2014MNRAS.443.1173H}, which employs a pressure-entropy formulation together with artificial conduction, artificial viscosity and a Wendland $C^4$-kernel smoothed over 100 neighbors.
+The hydrodynamics are modeled using the modern SPHGal smoothed particle hydrodynamics (SPH) implementation \citep{2014MNRAS.443.1173H}, which employs a pressure-entropy formulation together with artificial conduction, artificial viscosity and a Wendland $C^4$-kernel smoothed over 100 neighbors. \edit1{Currently, the small-scale gas dynamics around the SMBHs is not resolved below the softening scale of the simulation.}

 For stellar physics and gas cooling we use metal-dependent cooling models tracking 11 individual elements \citep{2005MNRAS.364..552S,2006MNRAS.371.1125S,2013MNRAS.434.3142A}.
 Our star formation model stochastically converts gas particles to stellar particles based on the local star formation timescale above a critical hydrogen number density of $n_\mathrm{H} = {0.1\,\mathrm{cm}^{-3}}$.
 Other features of the models include feedback on gas from supernovae and massive stars and the production of metals through stellar chemical evolution \citep{2013MNRAS.434.3142A,2017MNRAS.468..751E}.